What Happens When You Inherit a House in the UK?

 People inherit property all the time in the UK.
 We could all find ourselves in this situation at some point, yet many of us don’t actually know what would happen if we were to inherit a property.

-In this blog post, we’ll explain exactly what happens when you inherit a house, who pays Inheritance Tax, how much Inheritance Tax is, what options you have when you inherit a house with a mortgage and more.
+In this blog post, we’ll explain exactly what happens when you inherit a house, what you pay in tax on inherited property, who pays Inheritance Tax, how much Inheritance Tax is, what options you have when you inherit a house with a mortgage and more.

 After someone passes away, the first thing to determine is whether there’s a will.

-If there’s a will, then the executor of the will applies for probate.
+If the house is left in a will, then the executor of the will applies for probate.
 Probate is the judicial process whereby a will is “proved” in a court of law.
 A “grant of probate” allows the executor to gather and evaluate any assets of the deceased, pay any bills and distribute what’s left of the estate according to the will.
 The estate refers to all of the money and property owned by the deceased at the time of their death.

 It’s a little different if there isn’t a will.
 This is known as “dying intestate”.
 In this situation, the next of kin will apply for a “grant of administration”.
 If successful, they’ll receive “letters of administration”, which proves you have the legal right to deal with the estate.
 The law decides who inherits what if the deceased died intestate.